dmbarbour/wikilon/docs/AwelonLang.md

 Annotations don't much affect this evaluation strategy.
 The exception is `[computation](par)` to advise early, parallel evaluation of a result we'll probably need.

 *Aside:* Undefined words do not rewrite further.
-In practice, evaluation with undefined words is useful for some application patterns, e.g. involving monotonic futures and promises.
-And also for initial development and debugging.
+If there are errors when evaluating a word's definition, that word must be treated as undefined.
+Partial evaluations with undefined words can be useful in context of development, debugging, and the monotonic futures and promises application pattern.

 ## Fixpoint